Benstonea lauterbachii

-Benstonea lauterbachii, commonly known as Lauterbach's pandan, is a shrub or small tree to 15 m in the family Pandanaceae endemic to Cape York Peninsula in Queensland, Australia.
-It was first described as Pandanus lauterbachii in 1900, but was revised in 2012 by Martin Callmander and Sven Buerki who placed it in the newly created genus Benstonea.
-In Australia it is found from the tip of Cape York to Iron Range, with an isolated occurrence at the Hull River near Tully.
+Benstonea lauterbachii, commonly known as Lauterbach's pandan, is a species of plant in the family Pandanaceae endemic to Cape York Peninsula in Queensland, Australia.
+It is a shrub or small tree to 15 m, first described (as Pandanus lauterbachii) in 1900 by Adolf Engler.
+In 2012, Martin Callmander and Sven Buerki transferred it to the newly created genus Benstonea.
+In Australia it is found from the top of Cape York to Iron Range, with an isolated occurrence at the Hull River near Tully.